agnesoft/adb/documentation/design_specification_query.md

 ### Abstract Syntax Tree (AST)

 The IDL parser validates the schema and translates it into AST.
-The AST is a much richer version of the original JSON with additional deduced information suitable for code generation.
-Each type generates a different IDL object and all are stored under their original type names in a single AST object for cross referencing:
+The AST is a much richer version of the original JSON with additional deduced information needed for code generation.
+Each type generates a different IDL object and all are stored under their original type names in a single AST object as its properties for cross referencing:

 #### alias